SQL Server Tips

 3. DYNAMIC

-Additions and deletions are visible for others in the data source while the cursor is open.
+Additions and deletions are visible to others in the data source while the cursor is open.
 Unlike static cursors, all the changes made in the Dynamic cursor will reflect the Original data.
 You can use this cursor to perform INSERT, DELETE, and UPDATE operations.

 4. KEYSET